-• In order to be successful, we must attract, retain, train, motivate, develop and transition key employees, and failure to do so could seriously harm us.
-System security risks, data protection breaches, cyber-attacks and systems integration issues could disrupt our internal operations or information technology services provided to customers, and any such disruption could reduce our expected revenue, increase our expenses, damage our reputation and adversely affect our stock price.
-Terrorist acts, conflicts, wars and geopolitical uncertainties may seriously harm our business and revenue, costs and expenses and financial condition and stock price.
-Unforeseen environmental costs could adversely affect our business and results of operations.
-D.3 Key risks Relating to the Common Stock HP's stock price has historically fluctuated and may continue to fluctuate, which may make future prices of HP's stock difficult to predict.
-Some anti-takeover provisions contained in our Certificate of Incorporation and Bylaws, as well as provisions of Delaware law, could impair a takeover attempt.
-In addition to the above, please note the following in relation to the Common Stock: The Common Stock is not listed on a regulated market of the EEA.
-The Common Stock is listed on the NYSE.
-Offers of Common Stock under the Hewlett-Packard Company 2011 Employee Stock Purchase Plan (the "ESPP"), to which this prospectus relates, are addressed solely to certain EEA employees of HP and its participating subsidiaries (the "Participating Subsidiaries").
+- In order to be successful, we must attract, retain, train, motivate, develop and transition key employees, and failure to do so could seriously harm us. - System security risks, data protection breaches, cyber-attacks and systems integration issues could disrupt our internal operations or services provided to customers, and any such disruption could reduce our revenue, increase our expenses, damage our reputation and adversely affect our stock price. - Terrorist acts, conflicts, wars and geopolitical uncertainties may seriously harm our business and revenue, costs and expenses and financial condition and stock price. - Our business is subject to various federal, state, local and foreign laws and regulations that could result in costs or other sanctions that adversely affect our business and results of operations. - The separation of Hewlett-Packard Company into two independent publicly-traded companies is subject to various risks and uncertainties and may not achieve some or all of the anticipated benefits. - The separation could result in substantial tax liability. - Hewlett Packard Enterprise or HP Inc. may fail to perform under the transaction agreements executed as part of the Separation.